 Ex-USC gynecologist charged with sexually assaulting students dies before going to trial

-LOS ANGELES — A former University of Southern California campus gynecologist charged with sexually assaulting numerous students was found dead Wednesday inside his home, his lawyer said.
+LOS ANGELES (AP) — The former University of Southern California campus gynecologist at the center of more than $1 billion worth of university payouts stemming from sexual abuse allegations by hundreds of women was found dead inside his home Wednesday, his lawyer said.

-Leonard Levine, George Tyndall’s defense attorney, confirmed the death to The Associated Press on Thursday.

-Tyndall, who was in his mid-70s, was awaiting trial on 35 criminal counts of sexual misconduct between 2009 and 2016 at the university’s student health center.
-He pleaded not guilty in 2019 and was free on bond.
+George Tyndall, 76, was awaiting trial on more than two dozen criminal counts of sexual misconduct between 2009 and 2016 at the university’s student health center.
+He pleaded not guilty in 2019 and was free on bond ahead of a trial that had not yet been scheduled.
+His lawyer, Leonard Levine, confirmed his death Thursday.

 A close friend went to Tyndall’s home in Los Angeles on Wednesday after he had not answered her phone calls, Levine said.
 She found him dead in his bed.